 ITHF presents awards

-NEWPORT, R.I. — The International Tennis Hall of Fame presented the 2012 Samuel Hardy and Tennis Educational Merit Awards on Saturday, March 16 during the International Tennis Hall of Fame Annual Awards Luncheon, which was held in conjunction with the United States Tennis Association’s (USTA) Annual Meeting in Weston, Fla.
-Hall of Famers Stan Smith and Monica Seles participated in the presentation of the awards, which are given annually to recognize great volunteers and leaders in the sport of tennis.
-Mayor David Dinkins of New York, N.Y. received the prestigious Samuel Hardy Award.
-The Tennis Educational Merit Awards were presented to former WTA pro Kathy Rinaldi of Palm Beach Gardens, Fla., who is now a national coach in USTA Player Development, and Ned Eames of Boston, Mass., one of the country’s most successful leaders of a National Junior Tennis & Learning organization.
+NEWPORT, R.I. — The International Tennis Hall of Fame presented the 2011 Samuel Hardy and Tennis Educational Merit Awards on Saturday, March 17 during the International Tennis Hall of Fame Annual Awards Luncheon, which was held in conjunction with the United States Tennis Association’s (USTA) Annual Meeting in Carlsbad, Calif.
+Long-time USTA and tennis industry leader Lucy S. Garvin of Greer, S.C. received the prestigious Samuel Hardy Award.
+The Tennis Educational Merit Award was presented to celebrated tennis coach, trainer, and educator Butch Staples of Bluffton, S.C.; wheelchair tennis trainer and expert Lynn Bender of Zeeland, Mich.; and strength and conditioning expert Dr. Mark Kovacs of Atlanta, Ga.

 The Samuel Hardy Award is presented annually by the International Tennis Hall of Fame to a volunteer of the USTA in recognition of long and outstanding service to the sport of tennis.
 The award was established in 1953 in memory of Hardy, who served on various USTA committees in his lifetime.
 The award was established to honor USTA volunteers who exemplify Hardy’s dedication and loyalty to the sport of tennis.